TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 - Resistance: < 500 ohm
 - Capacitance: < 5 pf

-Analog pins are **limited to 1.8V and 4mA**.
-If you require 3.3V for your design, please contact us to discuss options.

 You are not allowed to use the **metal 5** layer in your design, as it's used by Tiny Tapeout's power grid.

 ## Pin locations

-The pin locations must match one of the [Tiny Tapeout templates](https://github.com/TinyTapeout/tt-support-tools/tree/tt07/def/analog).
+The pin locations must match one of the [Tiny Tapeout templates](https://github.com/TinyTapeout/tt-support-tools/tree/tt08/def/analog).
 The templates are available in DEF format, which is compatible with the [Magic VLSI layout tool](http://opencircuitdesign.com/magic/).

 There are several templates available, each for a different number of tiles.
 The templates include all the eight analog pins, but only the pins that you paid for will be connected to the pads.
 In addition, the templates also include all the [standard digital pins](../gpio).

-Most analog designs should fit into the smallest template, _tt_block_1x2_pg_ana.def_, which is 160x225um in size.
+Most analog designs should fit into the smallest template, _tt_analog_1x2.def_, which is 160x225um in size.

 **Important**: Do not leave any floating digital output pins in your design.
 Connect any unused `uo_out`, `uio_out` and `uio_oe` pins to GND.

-## Power ports
+## Power pins

-The power ports need to be named `VPWR` and `VGND` and need to be placed on `metal 4`.
+The power pins need to be named `VPWR` and `VGND` and need to be placed on `metal 4`.
 They both need to have the same width, between 1.2 and 2.0 um.
 Their height should be at least 95% of the design's total height.

-The actual metal area can be larger, but the port area must fit these dimensions.
+The actual metal area can be larger, but the area defined as a pin must fit these dimensions.

+`VPWR` is the digital voltage supploy (nominally 1.8 V), and is available in all analog templates.

+In addition, projects using the `tt_analog_\*_3v3.def` templates can also define a `VAPWR` pin, which will be connected to a 3.3 V analog voltage supply.

 ## Pricing